Missile threat alert for Hawaii a false alarm

-Washington (CNN)An emergency alert notification sent out on Saturday claiming a "ballistic missile threat inbound to Hawaii" was a false alarm, according to the Hawaii Office of Emergency Management and a tweet from one of the state's Democratic congresswomen.
+Washington (CNN)An emergency alert notification sent out on Saturday claiming a "ballistic missile threat inbound to Hawaii" was a false alarm, according to state leaders and emergency officials.

 "BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL," the emergency alert read.

-While the message caused concern on social media, the Hawaii Office of Emergency Management quickly responded on Twitter, saying, "NO missile threat to Hawaii."
+While the message caused concern on social media, the Hawaii Emergency Management Agency quickly responded on Twitter, saying, "NO missile threat to Hawaii."

+Hawaii Gov. David Ige told CNN that human error caused the alert to go out.

+"It was a mistake made during a standard procedure at the change over of a shift, and an employee pushed the wrong button," he said.

+The warning went out to television and radio as well as cell phones, Ige added.

+Ige also tweeted that he is meeting with top defense and emergency management officials from the state "to determine what caused this morning's false alarm and to prevent it from happening again."

-Hawaii Emergency Management Agency Administrator Vern Miyagi is headed to the agency's 24-hour operations center to find out why the false alert about a ballistic missile was sent out, according to an email to CNN.
+The governor's remarks come after Hawaii Emergency Management Agency Administrator Vern Miyagi headed to the agency's 24-hour operations center to find out why the false alert was sent out, according to an email to CNN.

 "The warning was a mistake," Miyagi said.